lagom/lagom-samples/kubernetes-deployment/hello-kubernetes-java-mvn/README.md

 This recipe demonstrates how to deploy a Lagom application in Kubernetes.
 It's based on the [reactive-lib](https://github.com/lightbend/reactive-lib) library for Akka Cluster bootstrapping and use a Lagom ServiceLocator based on `reactive-lib` service discovery mechanism.

 The application needs Cassandra and Kafka servers.
 For demo purposes, we will install a Helm chart with Cassandra and Kafka and let the deployed application connect to it.
-The provided k8s deployment descriptors are pre-configured to expose Cassandra and Kafka to the application.
+The provided Kubernetes deployment descriptors are pre-configured to expose Cassandra and Kafka to the application.
 You may use it as a basis to write descriptors suited for your production environment.

 ## Setup